carltonlee1/describe_certs/README.md

 Determines if certificates within AWS Certificate Manager are up to date.
 Alerts Users via email if certificate expires within 90 days.

 *** Uses SES instead of SNS for formatting purposes.
 This can obviously be simplified with SNS.
 However, when using client certs for subdomains, I have found a better HTML formatted email can get more views.

+*** I have Cloudwatch trigger this event every 24 hours as a daily check